 Others relate to gains and losses arising from financial instruments such as realised and unrealised foreign exchange gains or losses, fair value gains or losses and amortisation of transaction cost on borrowings.

-35. ADOPTION OF REVISED PRONOUNCEMENTS
+35. ADOPTION OF NEW AND REVISED PRONOUNCEMENTS

-As of 1 January 2022 the Group and the Company adoption of revised pronouncements that have been issued by the MASB and are applicable as listed below:
+As of 1 January 2023 the Group and the Company adopted the following pronouncements that have been issued by the MASB and are applicable as listed below: